Tuesday 8th September 2020, 7.30-10.00 pm in St Pancras New Church, Euston Road, London, UK

 The event was held on the second day of the extradition trial of Julian Assange at the Old Bailey.

 I gave a short talk comparing the phone hacking scandal with the Assange case.
+A version of this talk has been published on Consortium News.

 For anyone unfamiliar with the former, here is a summary: